cfrazier1978/conviction-voting-cadcad/docs/index.md

 There are likely to be many more useful applications of this real-time governance tool in community decision making and beyond.
 We look forward to continuing this research and creating the open source foundations of models which can be iterated towards widely varying scenarios for facilitating collective intelligence.

 ## Conviction Voting In-Depth
 Conviction voting is based on a linear system akin to a capacitor which "charges up" dynamically and proposals pass when a certain level of collective energy is reached.
-The details are explained and demonstrated throughout this repo but the best place to start is the [Conviction Voting Algorithm Overview](https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/algorithm_overview.ipynb).
-For more details on the charging up mechanics and the alpha parameter see the [Deriving Alpha Parameter Explainer](https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v3/Deriving_Alpha.ipynb) notebook and for more details on the proposal passing mechanism,  see the [Trigger Function Explainer](https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v3/Trigger_Function_Explanation.ipynb) notebook.
+The details are explained and demonstrated throughout this repo but the best place to start is the <a href="https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/algorithm_overview.ipynb" target="_blank">Conviction Voting Algorithm Overview</a>.
+For more details on the charging up mechanics and the alpha parameter see the <a href="https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v3/Deriving_Alpha.ipynb" target="_blank">Deriving Alpha Parameter Explainer</a> notebook and for more details on the proposal passing mechanism,  see the <a href="https://nbviewer.jupyter.org/github/BlockScience/Aragon_Conviction_Voting/blob/master/models/v3/Trigger_Function_Explanation.ipynb" target="_blank">Trigger Function Explainer</a> notebook.

 <br>

 ___

 # Current CV Experiments

+<a href="https://myexeternalsite.com" target="_blank">My External Site</a>

 ## 1Hive
 The [1Hive](https://www.1hive.org) community has been actively developing Conviction Voting contracts in collaboration with BlockScience and the Commons Stack since early 2019.
 They currently have a DAO live on the xDAI network at [1hive.org](https://www.1hive.org) that uses a native governance token (Honey) to allocate funds to proposals via Conviction Voting.